Need Help? Give us a call.

 Right now, video is seeing huge returns over conventional image only ads.
 Plus, video ads let users see your brand’s personality—they let you have a little bit of fun.

 One of the great things about social media is it gives everyone a voice.
 Now, if you have customers who love your brand, you’re likely going to hear about it or see it on social media.

 While having hordes of happy customers is enough to give you the warm fuzzies, what’s even better is it’s ready-made content for you to use.

 A recent trend in marketing has been to embrace user-generated content.
 It’s as simple as it sounds—brands are taking the content created by their users (with permission) and highlighting it.

-There are two main benefits behind this.
+There are two main benefits to this.
 First, it makes marketing a bit easier for your brand.
-The second, and more important, benefit is it highlights and showcases an active community to your followers.
+The second—and more important—benefit is it highlights and showcases an active community to your followers.

 Consumers today, and especially the millennial generation, want to see input from other customers before they buy.
 According to Mintel, 81% of 18 to 34-year-olds seek out opinions from others before purchasing.